 Hailing from Acapulco, Pepe Hernandez has recorded over 500 albums, six of them as a soloist artist, and has shared the spotlight with top popular artists spanning 35 years.
 He is touted as one of the most recorded bass players in Mexico.
 His music is a mixture of funk and Latin jazz beats that will have you swaying along to the beat.

 The Venue – Mamitas Beach Club

 The venue and sponsor for the performances was Mamitas Beach Club in Playa del Carmen.
-In addition to this festival they have also held musical, fashion and sports events including the Beach Soccer Worldwide Riviera Maya Cup, Winter Beach, DJ Fest, Corono Sunsets Music Festival as well as notable figures such as Paul Van Dyke, David Guetta, Tiesto, and Avicii.
+In addition to this festival, they have also held musical, fashion and sports events including the Beach Soccer Worldwide Riviera Maya Cup, Winter Beach, DJ Fest, Corona Sunsets Music Festival as well as notable figures such as Paul Van Dyke, David Guetta, Tiesto, and Avicii.

-We missed the first two nights but decided to go on the Sunday.
+We missed the first two nights but decided to go on Sunday.

 We took the Collectivo bus and a taxi, arriving at 6:30.
 Making our way to the area, I was amazed at the number of people already seated – the show didn’t start until 7:30.
 Since we are renting here, we didn’t have any lawn chairs but brought a blanket with us.
 We were greeted at the gate and in respect of the environment, we were handed a small plastic garbage bag each.

 Finding our ‘spot’ of sand, we settled in.
 By the time 7:30 rolled around, there must have been 2000 people or more sitting on the sand, like us, in our immediate area.
 It is estimated that somewhere between 9,000 and 15,000 people attend the event nightly (which includes all the people standing up at the back and the VIP section).